williambuckingham/CS140EFinalProject/README.md

 ### How to build

 **1. Set up Timer Interrupts**<br />
+Consult the documentation in CS140E lab7 to see how the timer interrupt code was written (https://github.com/dddrrreee/cs140e-win19/tree/master/labs/lab7-interrupts).<br />
-2. Catch load/store instructions in int handler<br />
+**2. Catch load/store instructions in int handler**<br />
 In interrupt handling code, pass old pc into interrupt handler c code.
 Then you can look at some of the bits to check if it is a load or store. <br />

 **3. Parse instruction for memory address**<br />